VTimofeenko/nitratesky/README.md

 ## `app-misc/brightnessctl`

-Script to adjust display/led brightness ([source repository](https://github.com/Hummer12007/brightnessctl))
+Script to adjust display/led brightness ([source repository](https://github.com/Hummer12007/brightnessctl)).

+**Important note**: there are two USE flags in this ebuild in the 9999 version — `systemd` and `udev`.
+If systemd is enabled — resulting binary is installed with suid, regardless of whether `udev` is enabled.